tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/12_step2.md

 ## Article 2

-### SEO-Optimized Title: From Ancient Wisdom to Modern Science: The Enduring Journey of Mindfulness for Well-being
+### From Ancient Wisdom to Modern Science: The Enduring Journey of Mindfulness for Well-being

 **Article Body:**